John Walton Jr. Planes

 Period ink price found on the heel of a A mark crown molder.

-Admittedly, this new proposal regarding the B imprint is counter-intuitive as the IW planes had been theorized as Walton's first planes.
-The double stamped molding plane which follows, is being presented as a reason to question this proposal.
-(See the details) The question of the IW planes is not yet resolved and in the editor's opinion an open question.
+Admittedly, this new proposal regarding the B imprint might be considered counter intuitive as the IW planes had been theorized as John Walton Jr's first planes.
+The double stamped molding plane is being presented as the reason to revise this attribution.

 B and faint A imprint combination, not in GAWP 5.
 Upon close inspection (with a hand lens) the earlier IW imprint (B mark) appears to over-stamp the later I Walton / In Reading (A mark) imprint.
 (This is most apparent with the "ON" of Walton and the (I) of IW).
-This observance remains an open and unresolved question.
+Steve Frazier noted "based only on the area where the Reading "G" should be, it looks to me like the area around the top part of the G is fully debossed, leading my opinion to be that the IW was the second stamp."
+(Rhykenology Group on Facebook 11-2023)